Let's start with a look at Visual Analysis.

 - The extent in type of variability and data

-Take a look at the first graph below.
+Take a look at the first condition in the graph below.
 We have an ascending trend, then we have another ascending trend.
 How many would be convinced that the intervention was good?
 That the progress happened as a result of the intervention itself?
 Would you be suspicious?

 You should be!
 The problem is the behavior is already going up.
 So if something's going up and you say, "I did this thing and now it's going up," who are you convincing?
 This is done completely with visual analysis.
 You don't need statistics for this.
 You can look at the data and see.
 This is our science.

-Now look at the second graph.
+Now look at the second condition in the graph.
 If it's flat and then it goes up, that's convincing.
 And the third graph?
 If we have something that's going down and our intervention makes it go up, we can convince people of our effectiveness.
 This is part of trend analysis.

 Let's just say we have the average in baseline, which is a 2.
 Then you do something, now the average is a 10.
 Do we have an effect?
 Yes!
 You went from 2 to 10.